apcros/DOLAN/README.md

 The UI is made with the Twitter Bootstrap.

-You can add DOLAN as a web app using the Chrome Beta on android.
+You can add DOLAN as a web app using the Chrome on android.